In-person TEFL Course in Phnom Penh, Cambodia

 – Pre-course support – visa, insurance and documentation advice

-– Access to the partner centre Student Learning Portal
+– Early access to secure, purposely designed Student Learning Portal

 – Welcome dinner and drinks